DefGuard/docs/tutorials/standalone-package-based-installation.md

 ## Introduction

 This guide will walk you through the process of installing and running Debian packages (.deb) for **core, gateway, proxy** services.
-We will cover system requirements, additional dependencies, installation steps, and examples of running the installed packages with configuration files.
+We will cover system requirements, additional dependencies, installation steps, and examples of configuration files and step by step running all services.
+We utilitize nginx for a web server to connect the internet with defguard services in the server.

 Examples will be made by using **[Debian 12](https://www.debian.org/releases/stable/releasenotes)**.